astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 - Row sum checks.
 - Comparisons between multiple columns.

-In the example below, two checks are defined `my_row_count_check` and `my_column_sum_comparison_check` (the names can be freely chosen).
+In the example below, two checks are defined: `my_row_count_check` and `my_column_sum_comparison_check` (the names can be freely chosen).
 The first check runs a SQL statement asserting that the table contains at least 1000 rows, while the second check compares the sum of two columns.

 ```python
 SQLTableCheckOperator(